• Skip to primary navigation

 You don’t need much for this recipe except a pork butt roast and a handful of spices.

-Using a blend of salt, pepper, garlic powder, onion powder, onion flakes, chili powder, ground cumin, cayenne, and cloves will give your pulled pork great flavor without a lot of work.
+Using a blend of salt, pepper, garlic powder, onion powder, onion flakes, chile powder, ground cumin, cayenne, and cloves will give your pulled pork great flavor without a lot of work.

 All the ingredients are gluten-free, making this a great addition to a Whole 30 meal plan, paleo, and other gf diets.
 Just be sure to check your chile powder package.
 Sometimes they add funky stuff to chile powder.